indeedlabs/indeed-python/README.md

 The User-Agent (browser) of the end-user to whom the job results will be displayed.
 This can be obtained from the "User-Agent" HTTP request header from the end-user. *This field is required*.

 **format** -
 Format.
 Which output format of the API you wish to use.
 The options are "xml" and "json.".
 Default is "json".
 The `IndeedClient` requests and parses a json repsonse by default.
-If you with to use the xml format, requests will be performed with the *raw* parameter set to `True`, see *raw*.
+If you with to use the xml format, requests will be performed with the **raw** parameter set to `True`, see **raw**.

-**raw**
+**raw** -
 A boolean.
 Receive the raw json/xml response from the Indeed API.
 Use in addition with *format* to specify which response format you would like.
 Default is `False`

 **sort** -